Best Known For

 Sometimes he appeared wearing a turban with a bone through his nose or wearing a loincloth and carrying a shield and spear.
 While audiences enjoyed his wild antics, others, including the National Association for Colored People (NAACP), were concerned that his actions reflected badly on the entire African-American community.

-Follow-ups to his biggest hit included “Hong Kong” and “Alligator Wine.”
-But neither had same impact as “I Put a Spell on You.”
+Follow-ups to his biggest hit included "Hong Kong" and "Alligator Wine."
+But neither had same impact as "I Put a Spell on You."
 Hawkins took a break from the music business to live in Hawaii for part of the 1960s.
 But he eventually returned to touring and recording from the 1960s to the 1990s.
+His last studio recording, At Last, was released in 1998.
+That same year, he won the Pioneer Award from the Rhythm and Blues Foundation.

 profile name: Screamin' Jay Hawkins profile occupation: